Ricky Rodriguez: Early life

-Richard P. Rodriguez was born on January 25, 1975, in Tenerife, Canary Islands, Spain, as David Moses Zerby.
+Richard Peter Rodriguez was born on January 25, 1975, in Tenerife, Canary Islands, Spain, as David Moses Zerby.
 His mother was Karen Zerby, the spiritual leader of the religious cult Children of God (COG), and his father was a Spanish hotel waiter named Carlos whom Zerby had "Flirty Fished", a practice in which female cult members would have sex with men to draw in potential converts.
 Rodriguez was unofficially adopted by David Berg, the group's founder and Zerby's husband, and was given the nickname "Davidito" and often referred to as "the prince".
-Rodriguez's legal name was changed multiple times as he traveled across the world with Berg and Zerby as missionaries.
-However, no official adoption by the two ever took place and he was cared for by "nannies", young female members of the group.
+Rodriguez's legal name was changed multiple times as he traveled across the world with Berg and Zerby as missionaries; however, no official adoption by Berg ever took place, and young female members of the group known as "nannies" were tasked with raising him.
+These "nannies" often subjected young Rodriguez to sexual abuse, with such abuse being documented and later compiled into a book called "The Story of Davidito".
 He was also raised alongside Techi, Zerby's daughter.

 On May 2, 1978, Berg declared in a publication that Rodriguez and Zerby would one day have the power to "call down fire from Heaven and devour their enemies".
 He also predicted they would both be killed and raised from the dead "3 1/2 days" later, and Rodriguez would go on to guide followers as a prophet during biblical End Times.
 Many who knew Rodriguez said he grew shy and uncomfortable around group members because his status as a supposed prophet made him prominent.